The Best Cycling Energy Gels and Chews, Reviewed

 When your energy level starts to sag, is there anything you can eat or drink to give you a much needed boost?

-These little packs come in a handy flat tube, or paper packets.
+These little packs come in handy flat tube or paper packets.

 But do they work?
 And which ones are worth trying?